 Los Angeles Drug Crimes Attorney

 The War on Drugs continues even though more states are legalizing cannabis.
 The punishments for drug crimes are among the most severe in the legal system.
-You need a drug defense attorney that is aware of the numerous classes and rehabilitation courses available in lieu of jail or prison time.
+You need a drug defense attorney who is aware of the numerous classes and rehabilitation courses available in lieu of jail or prison time.

 If the police have evidence that you had an illegal substance, it’s difficult to fight that physical evidence.
 Without the protection of a Los Angeles drug lawyer, you risk significant jail or prison time, and possibly heavy fines, depending on your exact situation.